aphalo/gginnards/README.md

 at easing debugging during development of new geoms and statistics.
 The should help those learning how ggplot layers work.

-## Manipulation of layes
+## Manipulation of layers

-A set of functions facilitates the manipulation of layers in ggplot objects, allowing deletion of any existing layer, insertion of new layers at any position, and reordering of the existing layers.
+A set of functions layestates the manipulation of layers in ggplot objects, allowing deletion of any existing layer, insertion of new layers at any position, and reordering of the existing layers.